ARISTOTLE

 Notes on the Text

-Someone with practical wisdom (the virtue of the λογιστικόν) makes the right choices he faces.
+Someone with practical wisdom (the virtue of the λογιστικόν) makes the right choices.
 He wishes for the right ends, and he deliberates correctly about how to get them.

 "[A]lthough the young may be experts in geometry and mathematics and similar